Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

 Why Is Old Clothing a Problem for the Environment?

 "It's a complicated question.
 Materials that break down cause gasses to be produced in our landfills that are damaging to the environment.
-Some larger cities are turning this into energy, but smaller cities can't afford to do it and it just puts out an overabundance of gasses.
+Some larger cities are turning this into energy, but smaller cities can't afford to do it, and it just puts out an overabundance of gasses.
 Also, most textiles can be recycled, which means that the resources (water, for instance) being used to grow cotton could be used for food.
 Just something to consider, especially since many charities sell textiles for recycling."

-Tips for Making Use of Old Clothing and Towels
+Check out These Tips for Making Use of Old Clothing and Towels

 - Animal Shelters in Your Area; Search for Dogs and Cats.